bradleysigma/tirules/questions.md

 - Can the Firmament player score _Stake Your Claim_ by having ships in a system containing a single planet controlled by another player?
 - When the Obsidian isn't being played, and a game effect instructs a player to gain their alliance ability (Yin breakthrough, _Mercenaries for Hire_ event), do their get the Firmament or Obsidian ability, or both, or each has its own card?

+### Sharsiss/Sharsiss Hollow - The Blade Beckons/The Blade Revealed (Firmament/Obsidian Hero)
+- When resolving the first sentence of _The Blade Beckons_, is the plot card placed face up or face down?

 ### Viper EX-23 (Firmament Mech)
 - The timing window is "when ground forces are committed to `this planet`...".
 Does the mech need to be on the planet before units are committed for this ability to trigger i.e. can the Firmament player only trigger this ability when they are a non-active player?